 Your Research Role

-You’ll join scientists in the field and step directly into the work—tracking wildlife, recording observations and helping answer the questions driving the research.
-From day one, you’re part of the field team, learning how the work is done and taking on real responsibility.
+You’ll join scientists in the field and step directly into the work at hand—tracking wildlife, recording observations and helping answer questions driving the research.
+From day one, you’re part of the field team, learning how the studies are done and taking on meaningful responsibility.

 Survey Wildlife Populations

 Track wildlife across landscapes or open water, recording sightings, locations and environmental conditions.
-These data reveals where species are found, how many there are and how populations change over time.
+These data reveal where species are found, how many there are in a given area, and how populations change over time.

 Observe Animal Behavior